Jeffrey Dunstan: Life

 Dunstan appeared on some trade tokens issued by Thomas Hall, Taxidermist of City Road Finsbury.

 The tokens were issued in 1795 in connection with Halls trade as a taxidermist and his exhibition of stuffed animals at his home in City Road dubbed the Finsbury Museum.

 The tokens commemorated the fact that Hall had employed Dunstan as a huckster at his exhibits at the Bartholomew Fair.

 Dunstan died in 1797, and was buried in the churchyard of St Mary Matfelon, Whitechapel.
 Some curious illustrations from the drawings of Valentine Green, portraying the humours of a Garrett election, will be found in the Book of Days, and portraits of Dunstan are given in Hone's Every Day Book, and Wilson's Wonderful Characters.
-Foote attended the election in 1761, and in 1763 produced at the theatre in the Haymarket, his comedy of The Mayor of Garret, London, 1764, octavo, which met with great success.
+Foote attended the election in 1761, and in 1763 produced at the theatre in the Haymarket, his comedy of The Mayor of Garret, London, 1764, octavo, which was met with great success.

 Bootham Park Hospital in York holds the only known portrait of him (artist unknown).